Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions

-\vs{0.1cm} Let $E$ be a set of positive real valued definable functions on $Z$.
+\begin{lemma} Let $E$ be a set of positive real valued definable functions on $Z$.
 Assume that $F$ takes only real values.
-Then Definition 3.8 coincides with Definition 3.2(c) if one considers $F$ and every $g \in E$ as a real function.
+Then Definition~\ref{3.8} coincides with Definition~\ref{3.2}(c) if one considers $F$ and every $G \in E$ as a real function. \end{lemma}